A Dramatic Turn of Events

 With a shake of her head, Morsul was off to the watchtower at the end of the obstacle course where she would later oversee Arus' run.
 He sometimes got the feeling she held some sort of malice toward him due to the implant—it was the only one of its kind in the known universe, and many people feared what they didn't understand—but he shrugged the feeling away just as quickly as it surfaced.
 The Chief took special care to ensure that every competition was fair to the participants involved, and there was no reason he'd want her to treat him otherwise.

-"You nervous, Boss?"
+"You nervous?"
 Baird asked, dropping a tiny piece of peppermint into his tea.
 An experienced man at forty-five years of age, Baird was one of those soldiers that never lost his cool.
 Tall, lean, and relaxed, his scratchy voice sometimes cracked like an adolescent boy's.
 Standing beside Arus, he sipped his tea and flicked his thin black mustache.
 "You look it."

 "Just out of practice," Arus replied, gazing up at the Cliffside.
 Running a hand through his crimson hair, he suppressed a gulp of anxiety.
 That bloody wall had always been one of the toughest parts of the course.
 No matter how many times he scaled it, the mere sight of the structure churned his stomach.
 It was built to simulate a rocky mountainside with grips placed few and far between.
-And though his artificial arm could pull him up with relative ease, cheating like that was something Arus would never consider.
+And though his artificial arm could pull him up with relative ease, the advantage was something Arus would never consider.
 "I wish I'd had a chance to get in here and train a bit before today."

 "Briefings, mostly.
 Captain Ressia and Captain Prinst brought me up to date on what's happened since I left.
 The increased starship activity near Irius has me concerned.
 It's a prime location to serve as a hub for any illicit activity in this galaxy."